Zag-Research/Zag-Smalltalk/reference/MistDesign.md

 Mist does not run on a software virtual machine, but on a hardware machine (initially, just X86_64).
 The only external software requirement is an operating system (initially, the Linux kernel), though some applications will want to load external user-space libraries.
 Mist has some primitive methods, but they are small and simple.
 Everything else is written in Mist.
 This conceptual self-recursion can, if care is not taken, lead to actual runtime infinite recursion.
 For instance:

 -   Method lookup is done by executing Mist code.
 Therefore, to avoid infinite recursion, the Mist code that is used to look up methods in dictionaries must _not_ do any method lookups, even though it does (of course) send messages.
-See the [[Method Lookup]]  [[MistDesign#Method]]section.
+See the [[MistDesign#Method lookup]]section.
 -   Blocks are Mist’s only mechanism for control structures such as conditionals and loops.
 In the general case, block execution requires allocation of a closure object at runtime of the method that contains the block literal.
 Object allocation is done by Mist code, which must contain blocks in order to evaluate conditional expressions.
 To avoid infinite recursion, the Mist code for object allocation must not itself require any object allocation to execute.
 Therefore, some way must be provided for the object allocation code to execute without creating closure instances.
 See the section on Blocks.

 These requirements can get a little tricky, but there are solutions.
 See the sections referenced above.